unicode-org/icu4x/ffi/diplomat/js/docs/source/segmenter_line_ffi.rst

         Construct a :js:class:`ICU4XLineSegmenter` with default options.
 It automatically loads the best available payload data for Burmese, Khmer, Lao, and Thai.

-        Note: When both LSTM and dictionary payload data are available, it prefers LSTM payload data.

         See the `Rust documentation for try_new_auto_unstable <https://unicode-org.github.io/icu4x-docs/doc/icu/segmenter/struct.LineSegmenter.html#method.try_new_auto_unstable>`__ for more information.